kwangzera/Identicon-Generator/README.md

 Once downloaded, double click `run.bat` to start the program.
 All necessary libraries will be installed in a virtual environment.

 ### Basics
-The `New Patten` and `New Colour` buttons generate a random pattern and a random colour respectively.\
+The `New Pattern` and `New Colour` buttons generate a random pattern and a random colour respectively.\
 The `Custom` button brings up a dialog that allows you to import, export, and save identicons with a pattern ID.

 ### Importing and Exporting